 For more detailed support and advice, get our e-book, Advice from an Ex-People Pleaser: How to Stop Being a People Pleaser.

-2) When a person is a passive participant in a relationship, the health and vitality of the connection cannot blossom since it is inequitable.
-Too much falls on one person and the relationship lacks the uniqueness that could be created by the full engagement and dance of both people.
-And sometimes, the relationship will even sink into becoming the definition of that word everyone loathes: codependent.
+REASON #2 When a person is a passive participant in a relationship, the health and vitality of the connection cannot blossom since it is inequitable.
+Too much falls on one person, and the relationship lacks the uniqueness that could be created by the full engagement and dance of both people.
+And sometimes, the relationship will even sink into becoming the definition of that word everyone loathes— codependent.

 It is each person's responsibility to go to bat for their own needs in a relationship.